Sustainable Packaging Management

 Equivalent to the plantation

-Adding value to managed contaminated plastic plant waste project
+Adding value to managed contaminated plastic plant waste continuation project

-CPRAM Co., Ltd. collects contaminated plastic waste from the plant production process for shipment to external processing companies and further conversion into waste fuel (Refuse Derived Fuel: RDF).
-The produced biofuel from waste has a high specific heat and is thus considered a clean source of energy.
+CPRAM collects contaminated plastic waste from the plant production process for shipment to external processing companies and further conversion into waste fuel (Refuse Derived Fuel: RDF).
+The produced biofuel from waste has a high specific heat and is thus considered a clean source of energy

 Impacts and Benefits

 The sorting of empty plastic bottles offers a number of benefits.
-Siam Makro Public Company Limited therefore collects clear plastic bottles (PET) to be processed into various products and as a measure to reduce global resource consumption, merit making, creating careers and supporting public health.
+CP Axtra Public Company Limited therefore collects clear plastic bottles (PET) to be processed into various products and as a measure to reduce global resource consumption, merit making, creating careers and supporting public health.

-The Company invites employees to drop off PET at the bottle collection point at the head office or Makro distribution centers
+In an effort with Makro employees, PET plast bottles were accepted at the drop-off point at the head office or Makro distribution center.

 The Company cooperates with Wat Chak Daeng, Phra Pradaeng District, Samut Prakan Province to collect used PET bottles from the distribution center near Wat Chak Daeng to be processed into monk robes.
 Remote stores will collect PET bottles for sale and donate money to the Chak Daeng Temple